 Pollinators like this bumblebee are essential for reproduction in 80% of all plants and 90% of all flowering plants.
 Without pollinators, most of our plants would disappear and so would the food that supports mammals, amphibians, reptiles and birds which are all kinds of animals.

-If insects go away and all of them die, so will the chickadees.
+If insects go extinct, so will the chickadees.

-Assassin bugs and other insect predators give great pest control.
+Insects feed on plants (phytophagous), decomposing materials (saprophagous), other animals (predators and parasites).
+Assassin bugs and other insect predators provide effective pest control.
 While, crickets and many other insects quickly decompose dead plants and animals.

 There is no stone too small and no mountain too big for insects to flourish.